Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 -

-designated zones
+designated heritage zones

 -